stapl-dsl/stapl-distribution/README.md

 For more information, we refer to our paper on the Annual Computer Security Applications Conference (ACSAC) 2015 (the link is coming soon).

-## Building this code
+### Building this code

 The code in this repository depends on the other STAPL repositories.
-To install and compile this repository, run:
+To install and compile this repository, first make sure you have the Java SDK, Git and Maven installed, then run:

 ```
 git clone https://github.com/stapl-dsl/stapl-core.git